jp-x-g/oraclefordeletion/README.md

 This is an alternate version of ``render.py`` for articles rather than AfDs; it generates tables similar to those created by ``render.py``, but ignores AfDs and instead shows extended information about the articles.
 This is useful if, say, you have a long list of articles that you want to know more about, and don't want to use analysis tools on each one individually.

+Optional arguments are the same as for render.py above.

 ### upload.py
 > [back to top](#table-of-contents)